Child and Family Assessment

 Research has demonstrated that taking a systematic approach to assessments using a conceptual model is the best way to deliver a comprehensive analysis.
 A good assessment is one which investigates the three domains; set out in the Assessment Framework Triangle and includes an assessment of risk.
 The interaction of these domains requires careful investigation during the assessment.
 The aim is to reach a judgement about the nature and level of needs and/or risks that the child may be facing within their family.

-RELEVANT GUIDANCE AND LEGISLATIONDocuments Library, Children's Social Care – Assessment and Planning.
+For Risk Assessment Tools and other guidance, please also see the Documents Library, Children's Social Care – Assessment and Planning.

 1. Focus on the Child